luontola/tdd-mooc/data/3-challenges.md

 ## How to make any code testable

-In general there are two options:
+In general there are two options, the first one being simpler:

 - Pass in the result of the untestable thing as a parameter: